 In the midst of UW’s rise to crew dominance, Pocock revolutionized a racing shell design that was used nationwide.
 He helped the Washington team to its first intercollegiate title in 1923 and was the U.S. Boatman to four Olympics teams, including UW’s 1936 gold medal team in Germany.

-A top thoroughbred racing jockey, Glisson won many awards and also was the first recipient of the George Woolf Memorial Jockey Award.
+A top thoroughbred racing jockey, Glisson earned the award the same year that he was the U.S. Champion Jockey with 57 victories.
+He was the first recipient of the George Woolf Memorial Jockey Award in 1950.